coverlet-coverage/coverlet/README.md

 * Read the recorded hits information from the temporary file.
 * Generate the coverage result from the hits information and write it to a file.

-_Note: The assembly you'd like to get coverage for must be different from the assembly that contains the tests_

 ## Are you in trouble with some feature?
 Check on [examples](Documentation/Examples.md)!

 ## Known Issues